ponylang/pony-tutorial/docs/c-ffi/calling-c.md

 In the example above, the type `Pointer[(Pointer[U8] tag, USize)] tag` is equivalent to the `IOVec` struct type we defined earlier.
 That is, _a struct type is equivalent to a pointer to a tuple type with the fields of the struct as elements, in the same order as the original struct type defined them_.

+**Can I pass struct types by value, instead of passing a pointer?** Not at the moment.
+This is a known limitation of the current FFI system, but it is something the Pony team is interested in fixing.

 ### Working with Structs: from C to Pony

 A common pattern in C is to pass a struct pointer to a function, and that function will fill in various values in the struct.
 To do this in Pony, you make a `struct` and then use a `NullablePointer`, which denotes a possibly-null type: